Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/grafana_bug_workaround.md

     }
   ],
   ```
-on the line immediately after the opening `{` charac ter at the top of the file.
+on the line immediately after the opening `{` character at the top of the file.

 Important: make sure the values for "name" and "label" match your set up.